Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Textile industry, including apparel, accessories, and home textiles

-Requirements: Manufacturers must eliminate harmful substances, optimize resource use, and control pollution.
+What are the Requirements: Manufacturers must eliminate harmful substances, optimize resource use, and control pollution.
 The certification process assesses compliance across the entire supply chain, ensuring safety for buyers, workers, and the environment.

-Description: Bluesign® is a Swiss-based sustainability standard for textiles.
+What does it mean: Bluesign® is a Swiss-based sustainability standard for textiles.
 It ensures certified products meet strict chemical safety and environmental criteria, giving consumers confidence in responsible production.

 Link: bluesign®